Maryknoll Convent School: School principals

-School Crest
+School crest

-The top section of the Crest comprises two lamps with a rose in between.
-The lamps are to remind students that "As one lamp lights another nor grows less, so nobleness enkindles nobleness".
-The rose is a symbol of Mary, Mother of Jesus.
+The top section of the school crest shows a rose between two lamps.
+The lamps are reminders that one lamp lights another without growing less.
+This is how nobleness enkindles nobleness.
+The rose is a symbol of Mary, mother of Jesus.

-The black and white section of the Crest is taken from the Dominican shield, for the Maryknoll Sisters are part of the Dominican order.
-The white symbolises purity and truth, and the black symbolises sacrifice.
+The black and white sections of the crest is taken from the Dominican shield, for the Maryknoll Sisters are part of the Dominican order.
+White means purity and truth; Black represents sacrifice.

-The other colours of the Crest are blue and red, which the former one stands for loyalty and the latter stands for charity.
+The other colours of the crest are blue and red.
+Blue stands for loyalty; Red symbolises charity.

-The Latin words "Sola Nobilitas Virtus", which mean "Virtue Alone Ennobles", at the bottom of the crest denote the school motto.
+The Latin words "Sola Nobilitas Virtus" are at the bottom of the crest.
+This school motto means "Virtue Alone Ennobles".